 Note that these itineraries do not include the use of a hop-on-hop-off bus (£41) or one of the excellent tours on offer.

-As these examples illustrate, the London Pass is likely to save you money and these savings can increase with the duration of the pass.
+As these examples illustrate, the London Pass is likely to save you money.
 With just a little advance planning, you can visit enough attractions in two days to be easily quids in.
+AS there are usually considerable discounts on the face values of these London sightseeing passes, expect savings to be greater.

 Add to that the convenience of not having to queue to buy tickets at each place, and fast-track admission where available, and it’s a no-brainer.